care-group/RALT-OpenHAB-Backup/README.md

 # RALT OpenHAB Backup

 This repository contains backups of the OpenHAB installation on Workstation 1.

-These files are required for the [ronsm/ralt-openhab](https://hub.docker.com/repository/docker/ronsm/ralt-openhab) docker image.
+If you make plan on making major changes to the local OpenHAB installation, please be sure to generate a new backup first and upload it here.

+Use the following command to create a new backup:

+'''
+sudo $OPENHAB_RUNTIME/bin/backup
+'''

+The script will indicate where the new backup zip folder has been placed.